Horizons

-For the second inclusion, let $c$ be a compact CITIF, then either $c$ itself is horizontal, in which case the proof is complete.
+\v For the second inclusion, let $c$ be a compact CITIF, then either $c$ itself is horizontal, in which case the proof is complete.
 Or there is a sequence $c_n$ of CITIFs with $c_n \nearrow c$.
-We define $A := \bigcap_{k \ {\rm CITIF}, k<c} I^-(k)$, this is a past set, and it is indecomposable because of minimality.
-Moreover, it is nonempty, as by Zorn's lemma we can write it as the intersection of a monotone chain $C_n$, and by compactness, for every Cauchy surface $S$, we get $S \cap C_n$ a monotonous chain of compacta which is nonempty.
-So by the theorem of Kronheimer, Geroch and Penrose \cite{KGP} it is the past of a CITIF, which is necessarily horizontal.
+We define $A := \bigcap_{k \ {\rm CITIF}, k<c} I^-(k)$.
+Note that the familiy of indices in this intersection is nonempty. this is a past set, and it is indecomposable because of minimality.
+Moreover, it is nonempty, as by Zorn's lemma we can write it as the intersection of a nonempty monotonous chain $C_n$, and by compactness, for every Cauchy surface $S$, we get $S \cap C_n$ a monotonous chain of nonempty compacta, whose intersection is nonempty.
+So by the theorem of Kronheimer, Geroch and Penrose \cite{KGP}, $A$ is the past of a CITIF, which is necessarily horizontal.

 \v Secondly, let us now introduce a genuinely geometric, that is, not conformally invariant, notion with the same purpose of definition of future null infinity by defining {\em black holes}.
-As there is no precise and commonly accepted definition of this term, we want to take a naive approach in which a black hole is characterized by two prominent features: it is {\em black and dangerous}.
+As there is no precise and commonly accepted definition of this term except for the asymptotically flat case, we want to take a naive approach in which a black hole is characterized by two prominent features: it is {\em black and dangerous}.
 The first property is easily formalized as the requirement of being a future set, the second as the requirement of finite lifetime for all timelike future curves in the corresponding region.

 \begin{Definition} Let $(M,g)$ be time-oriented Lorentzian.
-The {\bf black hole} of $M$ is the subset $BH_M$ of points $p$ in $M$ such that every future timelike curve through $p$ has finite length. \footnote{alternatively, one should think about variants of this requirement: e.g., that every causal geodesic has finite lifetime, every future b.a. curve has finite future length, or requring that there is a uniform bound on these lengths etcetera.
+The {\bf black hole} of $M$ is the subset $BH_M$ of points $p$ in $M$ such that every future timelike curve through $p$ has finite length. \footnote{alternatively, one should think about variants of this requirement: e.g., that every causal geodesic has finite lifetime, every future b.a. curve has finite length, or requring that there is a uniform bound on these lengths etcetera.
 One could also define {\em a} black hole as a connected component of $BH_M$.}.
 The black hole $BH_M$ is called {\bf strong} iff for each point $p \in M \setminus BH_M$ there is a timelike geodesic\footnote{it could make sense to consider b.a.-curves instead of geodesics here.} of infinite length from $p$. \end{Definition}